joshmenden/aocplz/README.md

-Fetching input and creating test file for AOC 2022 day 1 Created new directory: [...]/advent-of-code-2022/day-1      # creates a directory for the new day Created new input.txt file with data                        # pulls the input data from the puzzle and puts into a file Created new test files: [solution.rb Gemfile]               # creates template solution files for the day Opening browser to relevant puzzle...                       # opens a browser window to the puzzle ✓ Fetch Complete, Happy Coding!
+Fetching input and creating test file for AOC 2022 day 1 Created new directory: [...]/advent-of-code-2022/day-1      # creates a directory for the new day Created new input.txt file with data                        # pulls the input data from the puzzle and puts into a file Created new test files: [a.rb Gemfile]                      # creates template solution files for the day Opening browser to relevant puzzle...                       # opens a browser window to the puzzle ✓ Fetch Complete, Happy Coding!
 ```